rivkamitchell/Deep-Learning-Project/README.md

 The final report for this project can be found: https://drive.google.com/file/d/1BHAUK4oiP9n_4ObmjTaZ9ChM2BEuz6we/view?usp=sharing

+The MNIST_Experiments file can be used to obtain the results pertaining to a neural network trained on MNIST data, while the Simulated_Dataset file pertains to a neural network trained on simulated data.

 References:

 [1] J. Sirignano and K. Spiliopoulos.
 Mean field analysis of neural networks: A law of large numbers,